-The best smart home hub for those on a budget is the third-generation Amazon Echo Dot, which costs less than $50.
-While you can't connect any smart home devices directly to the Echo Dot — you have to do everything through Wi-Fi — Amazon's Alexa app allows you to create routines that can activate your smart home devices through triggers, such as you leaving or arriving home.
-Alexa Guard can also turn on smart home devices if your Echo Dot hears a fire alarm or a window breaking.
-And, because the Echo Dot is a smart speaker, you can also control your smart home devices by talking to Alexa.
+For most people, the best smart home hub will be the 4th-generation Amazon Echo.
+You can connect it with other smart home devices via Wi-Fi, Zigbee, Bluetooth and Amazon Sidewalk, and, through the Amazon Alexa app, you can create routines that can activate your smart home devices through triggers, such as you leaving or arriving home.
+Alexa Guard can also turn on smart home devices if your Echo hears a fire alarm or a window breaking.
+And, because the Echo is a smart speaker, you can also control your smart home devices by talking to Alexa.
 A recent update even adds support for Google Nest security cameras and doorbells, so you can view a feed from those devices on compatible smart displays.

 The best smart home hubs you can buy today

-The third-generation Samsung SmartThings hub is our top pick of all the best smart home hubs because it has both Zigbee and Z-Wave inside, so you can connect to hundreds of devices, more than most other hubs.
+For years, the Samsung SmartThings hub was one of our top picks for the best smart home hubs because it had both Zigbee and Z-Wave inside, so you can connect to hundreds of devices, more than most other hubs.
 What's more, the SmartThings app is loaded with functionality, which lets you create a wide range of different scenarios for all of the gadgets in your home.
 Best of all, SmartThings now works with Nest products, making it a truly complete smart home hub.